pilcrowonpaper/object-parser/README.md

 # Object parser

-A small utility library for parsing object fields. ˝
+A small library for parsing objects.

 ```ts
 import { ObjectParser } from "@pilcrowjs/object-parser";